-Career or Military Ready Graduates: The percentage of annual graduates who demonstrated career or military readiness by meeting criteria 5, 6, 7, or 8 described in College, Career, and Military Readiness.
-This percentage includes graduates who may have met college ready criteria 1, 2, 3, or 4.
+Career or Military Ready Graduates: The percentage of annual graduates who demonstrated career or military readiness by meeting criteria 6, 7, 8, 9, 10, or 11 described in College, Career, or Military Readiness.
+This percentage includes graduates who may have met college ready criteria 1, 2, 3, 4, or 5.

 Approved Industry-Based Certification: The percentage of annual graduates who earned an approved industry-based certification.
-For additional information, see Chapter 2 of the 2018 Accountability Manual.
+For additional information, see Chapter 2 of the 2019 Accountability Manual.
 (Data source: TSDS PEIMS 48011)

-number of 2016-17 annual graduates who earn an approved industry-based certification number of 2016-17 annual graduates who received a graduation type code of 04, 05, 54, or 55 number of 2016-17 annual graduates who were enrolled in a coherent sequence of CTE courses and completed an earned credit for coursework aligned with approved industry-based certifications
+number of 2017-18 annual graduates who earned an approved industry-based certification number of 2017-18 annual graduates who received a graduation type code of 04, 05, 54, or 55

 Graduate with Completed IEP and Workforce Readiness: The percentage of annual graduates who received a graduation type code of 04, 05, 54, or 55.
-For additional information, see Chapter 2 of the 2018 Accountability Manual.
+For additional information, see Chapter 2 of the 2019 Accountability Manual.
 (Data source: TSDS PEIMS 40203)

-CTE Coherent Sequence Coursework Aligned with Industry-Based Certifications: The percentage of annual graduates who were enrolled in a coherent sequence of CTE courses and completed an earned credit for coursework aligned with approved industry-based certifications.
-For more information, see Chapter 2 of the 2018 Accountability Manual.
+CTE Coherent Sequence Coursework Aligned with Industry-Based Certifications: The percentage of annual graduates who were enrolled in a coherent sequence of CTE courses and completed and earned credit for coursework aligned with approved industry-based certifications.
+This indicator is different from the accountability College, Career, or Military Readiness (CCMR) indicator; all graduates are included regardless of whether they met other CCMR indicators.
 (Data source: TSDS PEIMS 43415 and 40110)